 Simple and detailed reporting with user-defined dashboards and alerts, offering users complete visibility and control of their tool inventory; automatic scheduling of common tasks or templates allowed with work orders issued automatically for maintenance, inspections and calibrations on all tools; and tracking of all consumables and replacement stock for at-a-glance view of tool’s location, utilisation, user and consumption.

-The Abu Dhabi-based company Gasco uses Hardcat Tool Manager to track the usage of over 6000 tool assets in 319 categories by 287 staff in the centralised tool room of its Habshan 5 Plan in UAE.
+ADNOC Gas Processing (formerly GASCO), a natural gas producing company of Abu Dhabi.
+The company uses Hardcat Tool Manager to track the usage of over 6000 tool assets in 319 categories by 287 staff in the centralised tool room of its Habshan 5 Plan in UAE.
 The tools range from small hand tools to chain hoists and large scale maintenance equipment.
-For more information read press release here
+For more information read press release here.

 - Better control of inventory allocations and usage to avoid waste